-Set the plant in the hole and fill it half full with soil.
-Water.
-After water is drained, fill the rest of the hole with soil.
+Set the plant in the hole and fill it halfway with soil, then water!
+After the water has drained, fill the rest of the hole with soil and water thoroughly.

-Space multiple hydrangeas about 3 to 10 feet apart.
+If you’re planting multiple hydrangeas, try and space them about 3 to 10 feet apart.

-For the first year or two after planting and during any drought, be sure hydrangeas get plenty of water.
-Leaves will wilt if the soil is too dry.
+For the first year or two after planting as well as during a drought or particularly dry season, be sure your hydrangeas get plenty of water.
+Their leaves will begin to wilt if the soil is too dry.

-In the fall, cover plants to a depth of at least 18 inches with bark mulch, leaves, pine needles, or straw in the fall.
+Once autumn hits, cover your plants to a depth of at least 18 inches with bark mulch, leaves, pine needles, or straw.
 If at all possible, cover the entire plant, tip included, by making cages out of snow fencing or chicken wire, and loosely filling the cages with leaves.

 It’s not every hydrangea that changes color.
 The color of some Bigleaf hydrangeas (H. macrophylla)—especially Mophead and Lacecap types—and H. serrata cultivars change color based on the soil pH.

-Acidic soils with a pH of less than 5.5 produce blue flowers; soils with a pH greater than 5.5 produce pink flowers.
+Acidic soils with a pH of less than 5.5 produce blue flowers; soils with a pH higher than 5.5 produce pink flowers.
 White flowers are not affected by pH.